EddyVerbruggen/nativescript-plugin-firebase/README.md

 ### Use when
 * you need to store JSON data in the cloud,
 * you want to sync that data to other devices and platforms,
+* you want to optionally protect that data by having users log in,
 * you want to update clients at the moment the data changes (think chat and multiplayer games).

 ## Prerequisites